facefusion/facefusion/README.md

 Installation
 ------------

-Be aware, the installation needs technical skills and is not for beginners.
+Be aware, the [installation](https://docs.facefusion.io/installation) needs technical skills and is not for beginners.
 Please do not open platform and installation related issues on GitHub.
 We have a very helpful [Discord](https://join.facefusion.io) community that will guide you to install FaceFusion.

-[Basic](https://docs.facefusion.io/installation/basic) - It is more likely to work on your computer, but will be quite slow

-[Acceleration](https://docs.facefusion.io/installation/acceleration) - Unleash the full potential of your CPU and GPU

 Usage